Tips for Cornellizing or Annotating your reading and notes

 3-4 The written report is organized and detailed.
 The content of the observation is discussed.

-The following guidelines should be applied to all fieldwork.
-These apply to students preparing for internal
+guidelines should be applied to all fieldwork.
+These apply to students

 Assessment.

-Obtain informed consent from the people who are the subjects of the fieldwork in a form appropriate
+informed consent from the people who are the subjects of the fieldwork in a

-to the context before you begin, providing sufficient information about the aims and procedures of
+before you begin, providing sufficient information about the aims and

 the research.